Pi Approximations

 Presentation Suggestions:

 Have people verify that 355/113 is a good rational approximation.
-You can also point out that 355/113 is very to remember, since it consists of the digits 113355 in some order!
+You can also point out that 355/113 is very easy to remember, since it consists of the digits 113355 in some order!

 The Math Behind the Fact: